criscola/kubernetes-dbaas/README.md

 ## Manuals

-Please setup the Operator using the Sysadmin guide.
-After that, End-users or testers can use the End-user guide to learn how to provision a database through the Operator.
+Set up the Operator using the Sysadmin guide.
+After that, End-users can use the End-user guide to learn how to provision a database through the Operator.

 Those who wish to contribute to the code should read the contributor guide.